Temporary Conditions Of Service Use

 Counselling is intended to support students in managing challenges related to their academic and personal development.
 It is offered alongside other supports including our online CBT programs, self-support resources, and workshops that are available throughout the year.
 Student Counselling is not intended to provide emergency or long-term support and the number of sessions is determined by the Student Counsellor’s assessment of need and available resources.
 The service is available to registered students free of charge.

-Urgent Support: Should you need urgent support, please go to this section for a list of support services.
+Urgent Support: Should you need urgent support, please go to this section for a list of crisis support services.

 Online & Telephone Counselling Conditions of Service Use: